PeijunCN/DSD-ASPP-Net_pancreas_segmentation/README.md

 ### 4. Requirement
 1. PyTorch 1.4.0
 2. TensorBoard for PyTorch.
 [Here](https://github.com/lanpa/tensorboard-pytorch)  to install
-3. Some other libraries (find what you miss when running the code :-P)
+3. Some other libraries (find what you miss when running the code)
 4. install the GeodistTK [here](https://github.com/taigw/GeodisTK), run
 ```
     python setup.py build